Metalbeb/DGD1003_Acri-lyque/README.md

 Atmosphere: Lonely, melancholic, gets more hopeful bit by bit as the colors return.

 4. Visual And Audio
-- Art Style: TBA
+- Art Style: Hand-drawn
 - Interface (UI): Paint bar at the side of the screen.
 You won't be able to paint anything if it runs out, unless you remove some of the paint from colored objects
 - Music: TBA
 - Sound Effects: TBA

 5. Additional Information
-- References Games: Epic Mickey
+- References Games: Epic Mickey, Kirby Canvas Curse
 - Concept Art: TBA